VaMach/azure-docs.cs-cz/includes/app-service-mobile-update-server-project-for-push-template.md

         NotificationHubClient hub = NotificationHubClient
         .CreateClientFromConnectionString(notificationHubConnection, notificationHubName);

-        // Sending the message so that all template registrations that contain "messageParam"
+        // Send the message so that all template registrations that contain "messageParam"
-        // will receive the notifications.
+        // receive the notifications.
 This includes APNS, GCM, WNS, and MPNS template registrations.
         Dictionary<string,string> templateParams = new Dictionary<string,string>();
         templateParams["messageParam"] = item.Text + " was added to the list.";